zhihaolaw/SC1015/README.md

 The data was collected from WHO and United Nations website with the help of Deeksha Russell and Duan Wang.

 ## About
 This is the mini project for NTU-SC1015 (Introduction to Data Science and Artificial Intelligence).
+Singapore ranks as 6th blue zone having one of the highest longevigity age, hence it is crucial for us to explore into factor that affect the life expectancy in the world.

 ## Problem definition